Conrad N. Hilton Foundation: Catholic Sisters

 The Hilton Foundation Catholic Sisters initiative is focused on recognizing Catholic sisters as leaders in the human development field by supporting organizations and congregations in the United States and Africa.

 Refugees

 This initiative works with partners to support solutions facing refugees, migrants and host communities.

 Early Childhood Development

-Supporting children and caregivers to enable healthy development.
+This initiative supports children and caregivers to enable healthy development.

 Foster Youth

-This initiative works with nonprofit organizations in Atlanta, Los Angeles and New York to provide assistance to transition age youth ages 14–26 as they age out of the foster care system.
+This initiative works with nonprofit organizations in Atlanta, Los Angeles, and New York to provide assistance to transition age youth ages 14–26 as they age out of the foster care system.

 Homelessness

 The foundation partners with organizations in Los Angeles County to build permanent supportive housing for individuals experiencing chronic homelessness.

 Opportunity Youth

-Working with organizations in New Orleans, Los Angeles, Mexico City and Mombasa to offer education, skills training and support.
+This initiative works with organizations in New Orleans, Los Angeles, Mexico City and Mombasa to offer education, skills training and support.

 Safe Water

-Working with international nonprofits and government agencies in Ethiopia, Ghana and Uganda to build water systems.
+This initiative works with international nonprofits and government agencies in Ethiopia, Ghana and Uganda to build water systems.